awsdocs/amazon-athena-user-guide/doc_source/code-samples.md

             getQueryExecutionResponse = athenaClient.getQueryExecution(getQueryExecutionRequest);
             String queryState = getQueryExecutionResponse.queryExecution().status().state().toString();
             if (queryState.equals(QueryExecutionState.FAILED.toString())) {
-                throw new RuntimeException("Query Failed to run with Error Message: " + getQueryExecutionResponse .queryExecution().status().stateChangeReason());
+                throw new RuntimeException("The Amazon Athena query failed to run with error message: " + getQueryExecutionResponse
+                        .queryExecution().status().stateChangeReason());
             } else if (queryState.equals(QueryExecutionState.CANCELLED.toString())) {
-                throw new RuntimeException("Query was cancelled.");
+                throw new RuntimeException("The Amazon Athena query was cancelled.");
             } else if (queryState.equals(QueryExecutionState.SUCCEEDED.toString())) {
                 isQueryStillRunning = false;
             } else {
-                // Sleep an amount of time before retrying again.
+                // Sleep an amount of time before retrying again Thread.sleep(ExampleConstants.SLEEP_AMOUNT_IN_MS);
-                Thread.sleep(ExampleConstants.SLEEP_AMOUNT_IN_MS);
             }
-            System.out.println("Current Status is: " + queryState);
+            System.out.println("The current status is: " + queryState);
         }
     }

-    /**
-     * This code calls Athena and retrieves the results of a query.
-     * The query must be in a completed state before the results can be retrieved and
-     * paginated.
-The first row of results are the column headers.
-     */
-    public static void processResultRows(AthenaClient athenaClient, String queryExecutionId) {
+    // This code retrieves the results of a query public static void processResultRows(AthenaClient athenaClient, String queryExecutionId) {

        try {

-            GetQueryResultsRequest getQueryResultsRequest = GetQueryResultsRequest.builder()
            // Max Results can be set but if its not set,
-                // it will choose the maximum page size
+           // it will choose the maximum page size GetQueryResultsRequest getQueryResultsRequest = GetQueryResultsRequest.builder()
-                // As of the writing of this code, the maximum value is 1000
-                // .withMaxResults(1000)
-                .queryExecutionId(queryExecutionId).build();
+                    .queryExecutionId(queryExecutionId)
+                    .build();

             GetQueryResultsIterable getQueryResultsResults = athenaClient.getQueryResultsPaginator(getQueryResultsRequest);